tikkikkit21/MinecraftAI/README.md

     - Break apart videos into frames
     - Annotate each frame with RoboFlow
     - Send data to Tikki for model training

+## Project Workflow
+We will be using GitHub to store all our work.
+Communication will occur in the group chat (either iMessage or Discord).
+We will be using **branching** and **pull requests** to update the codebase.